na-na-hi/renget/archive/trashfaq.md

 ## Furry artist tags (community spreadsheet)

 https://cryptpad.fr/sheet/#/2/sheet/edit/JzqLNo3G+B+YXzPeBrkje-sU/
+Also check out examples other anons have tested over on https://rentry.org/trashcollects#xy-grid-of-artists

 ## How do I mix artists?
 Mixing artists means simply using multiple artists tags in conjunction, like "by Michelangelo, by Chrischan".